Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

         writeHistory(attestationRecord);
     }
     ```
-6. `onSaveProof` : This callback is extended from `getVerifyReceiptResult` and allows BNS Auto Folder Attest service return the `attestationRecord` after requesting and saving the verification proof successfully
+6. `onSaveProof` : This Callback is extended from `getVerifyReceiptResult` and allows BNS Auto Folder Attest service to return the `attestationRecord` after requesting and saving the verification proof successfully.

     ```java
     @Override